-- 4.2 What happens when a Customer ceases to exist? - 4.2.1 In circumstances where a Zendesk Customer has disappeared factually, no longer exists or has become insolvent, and no successor entity has taken its place, individuals whose personal data is processed under the Processor Policy have the right to complain to Zendesk and Zendesk will handle such complaints in accordance with paragraph 3 of this Complaint Handling Procedure. - 4.2.2 In such cases, individuals also have the right to complain to a competent European data protection authority and/or to lodge a claim with a court of competent jurisdiction and this includes where they are not satisfied with the way in which their complaint has been resolved by Zendesk.
+- 4.2 What happens when a Customer ceases to exist? - 4.2.1 In circumstances where a Zendesk Customer has disappeared factually, no longer exists or has become insolvent, and no successor entity has taken its place, individuals whose personal data is processed under the Processor Policy have the right to complain to Zendesk and Zendesk will handle such complaints in accordance with paragraph 3 of this Complaint Handling Procedure. - 4.2.2 In such cases, individuals also have the right to complain to the Information Commissioner and/or to lodge a claim with a UK court and this includes where they are not satisfied with the way in which their complaint has been resolved by Zendesk.
 Such complaints and proceedings will be handled in accordance with paragraph 5 of this Complaint Handling Procedure.
 Individuals entitled to such rights will be notified accordingly as part of the complaint handling procedure.

-5. Right to complain to a competent data protection authority and to commence proceedings
+5. Right to complain to the Information Commissioner and to commence proceedings

-- 5.1 Overview - 5.1.1 Where individuals' personal data: - (a) are processed in Europe by a Group Member acting as a controller (or an internal processor for another Group Member) and/or transferred to a Group Member located outside Europe under the Controller Policy; or - (b) are processed in Europe by a Group Member acting as a processor for a Customer and/or transferred to a Group Member located outside Europe under the Processor Policy;
+- 5.1 Overview - 5.1.1 Where individuals' personal data: - (a) are processed in the UK by a Group Member acting as a controller (or an internal processor for another Group Member) and/or transferred to a Group Member located outside the UK under the Controller Policy; or - (b) are processed in the UK by a Group Member acting as a processor for a Customer and/or transferred to a Group Member located outside the UK under the Processor Policy;